phi-fell/fell/README.md

 # fell

-An RPG dungeon crawler being made by me and a friend.
+## An RPG dungeon crawler being made by a friend and me.

 //note that the build script completely cleans the "project" folder every build
 //so, you know, don't put anything important in there